davidlj95/ngx/projects/ngx-meta/src/README.md

 Use a service.
 Use routes' data.
 Set it up in a flash! 🚀

-> [!IMPORTANT]
+> [!NOTE]
-> Current version is still an alpha, so APIs may change at any time
+> Current version is a beta.
+APIs are now very stable and very open for feedback.
-> When it's finally stable, 1.0.0 version will be published
+> Version 1.0.0 will be published after it has been in the wild for a while

 ## Motivation